binaryfunt/electron-seamless-titlebar-tutorial/README.md

 ## 6. Style the window control buttons

 First of all, the buttons shouldn't be part of the window drag region, so we'll exclude them.
-Also, we don't to be able to select the symbols as text, nor do we want to see a text edit cursor when we hover on the buttons.
+Also, we don't want to be able to select the symbols as text, nor do we want to see a text edit cursor when we hover on the buttons.
 Speaking of hover, let's add hover effects.
 The default Windows close button colour is `#E81123`.
 And, we'll hide the restore button by default (again, we'll implement switching between the maximise/restore buttons later).

 ```css
 #window-controls {